Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 700 Gold
 - Club

 **Resonance**: Whenever you damage an enemy with *Timewinder* you apply a stack of Resonance.
-Whenever you damage a creature that has two stacks of Resonance, you deal 4d6 additional force damage and gain 30 feet movement speed until the end of your turn.
+Whenever you a creature gains three stacks of Resonance, they take 3d6 force damage and you gian gain 30 feet movement speed until the end of your turn.

-_You get +1 to hit and damage rolls using this weapon_

 ---